kolasniwash/gb-etl-nn/README.md

 # Simple data pipeline.

  This project was made to automate the capture of click stream data that was previously being imported manually into Tableau.
+Operating in google cloud platform.

  Summary of the project's functions.
  1. Connects to adjust API and retreves data from the last 30 days.